Weight: 2

 Partitions

-You have to PARTITION the disks, that is create smaller parts on a big disk.
+You have to PARTITION the disks, that is to create smaller parts on a big disk.
 These are self-contained sections on the main drive.
 OS sees these as standalone disks.
-We call them /dev/sda1 (first partition of the first SCSI disk) or /dev/hdb3 (3rd partition on the second disk).
+We recognize them as: - /dev/sda1 (first partition of the first SCSI disk) - /dev/hdb3 (3rd partition on the second disk)

 BIOS systems were using MBR and could have up to 4 partitions on each disk, although instead of creating 4 Primary partitions, you could create an Extended partition and define more Logical partitions inside it.